Oyetechn/Oyetechn/README.md

-- 👋 Hi, I’m @Oyetechn
+- 👋 Hi, I’m Oye
-- 👀 Aspiring software Engineer
+- 👀Front end web developer | Aspiring software Engineer
-- 🌱 I’m currently studying Computer science
+- 🌱 Computer science student
 - 💞️ Friendly and Open for correction
 - 📫 How to reach me ...Oyetechn on IG